 In a medium bowl or large liquid measuring cup, stir together the milk and cornstarch until smooth.
 Add to the slow cooker.
+Add in chicken.
 Stir in the Greek yogurt and bell pepper.

 Recover and cook on high for 20 to 30 minutes, until thickened.
 If the chowder is thicker than you would like, splash in as much of the additional broth as needed to reach your desired consistency.
 Enjoy hot, with a sprinkle of green onion.

 To make this corn chowder recipe on the stove instead: Cut the chicken into bite-sized pieces.
 In a large pot or Dutch oven, sauté it in olive oil with a pinch of salt and pepper until cooked through.
 Remove to a plate.
 Sauté the onions, potatoes, and herbs/spices in butter as directed in steps 1 and 2.
 Add the corn and sauté a few additional minutes, until the corn is soft.
 Add 2 cups chicken broth and bring to a simmer.
 With an immersion blender (or in a food processor in batches), puree the soup until roughly blended, leaving a few larger corn pieces.
 Add the slurry and simmer until thickened.
 Stir in the Greek yogurt and reserved chicken.
 Enjoy warm, topped with green onions.